DiagSet: a dataset for prostate cancer histopathological image classification: Introduction

-A research on development and validation of a deep learning algorithm for improving Gleason scoring of prostate cancer has been performed by Nagpal et al. \citep{Nagpal2019}.
-Because the Gleason scoring among the pathologists is highly subjective and suffers from inter and intra-observer variability, with the discordance ratio reported to be in the range 30\%-50\%, Nagpal et al. in investigate performance of the deep neural network, for providing an automatic and reproducible method for feature extraction.
+Research on the development and validation of a deep learning algorithm for improving Gleason scoring of prostate cancer has been performed by Nagpal et al. \cite{Nagpal2019}.
+Because the Gleason scoring among pathologists is highly subjective and suffers from inter and intra-observer variability, with the discordance ratio reported to be in the range 30\%-50\%, Nagpal et al. in investigate performance of the deep neural network, for providing an automatic and reproducible method for feature extraction.

-Nir et al. conducted an extensive research into the automatic grading of prostate cancer in digitized histopathology images \citep{Nir2018}.
-Extensive experiments with various classifiers, such as linear discriminant analysis (LDA), support vector machines (SVM), logistic regression (LR), and random forests (RF), operating with a broad set of hand crafted features, as well as deep neural networks, were carried on.
+Nir et al. conducted extensive research into the automatic grading of prostate cancer in digitized histopathology images \cite{Nir2018}.
+Extensive experiments with various classifiers, such as linear discriminant analysis (LDA), support vector machines (SVM), logistic regression (LR), and random forests (RF), operating with a broad set of hand-crafted features, as well as deep neural networks, were carried on.
 Interestingly, the best results in terms of accuracy and overall agreement were obtained by LR with the hand crafted features, whereas the worst were observed with SVM.
-Also, interestingly DNN performed well, but not the best, due to insufficient number of training data and probably not sufficiently deep architecture, as concluded by the authors.
+Also, interestingly DNN performed well, but not the best, due to the insufficient number of training data and probably not sufficiently deep architecture, as concluded by the authors.
+All methods as mentioned above, based on deep structures, such as CNN, but also Vision Transformers (ViT), depend entirely on training datasets, mainly their size and quality of labeling.
+Therefore, in this work, we want to fill this gap by providing a new set of prostate histopathology data, as well as baseline implementations of various variants of deep classifiers.

+Recently, several new databases with annotated histopathological images and their classification algorithms have been proposed, such as the PANDA challenge by Bulten et al. \cite{Bulten2022}.
+Nevertheless, the work described in this article provides yet another database of valuable histopathological data, and is complementary to the database from the PANDA project.

+An interesting system for automatic end-to-end histology prostate grading and cribriform pattern detection was proposed by Silva-Rodríguez et al. \cite{Silva2020}.
+Their work is mostly focused upon automatic detection of individual cribriform patterns belonging to Gleason grade 4.
+In the future, both the data presented there and the methodology may be incorporated into our computing environment, e.g. in the form of ensemble methods.